 i.
-Minimu um number of services. nimum number of waiver services (one or more) that an individual must require in order to be determined to niver services is: ii.
-Freque ncy of services.
-The state requires (select one): The e provision of waiver services at least monthly Mo nthly monitoring of the individual when services are furnished on a less than monthly basis • he state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., arterly), specify the frequency: b.
-Responsibility performed (sele for Performing Evaluations and Reevaluations.
-Level of care evaluations and reevaluations are ect one): Directly by y the Medicaid agency By the ope erating agency specified in Appendix A By a gover nment agency under contract with the Medicaid agency.
-Specify the e entity: Other Specify:
+Minimum nur i.
+Minimum number of services.
+The minimum need waiver se number of waiver services (one or more) that an individual must require in order to be determined to rvices is: ii.
+Frequency of services.
+The state requires (select one): The provi sion of waiver services at least monthly Monthly 1 monitoring of the individual when services are furnished on a less than monthly basis e also requires a minimum frequency for the provision of waiver services other than monthly (e.g., specify the frequency: b.
+Responsibility for Pe performed (select one) rforming Evaluations and Reevaluations.
+Level of care evaluations and reevaluations are: Directly by the M ledicaid agency By the operating agency specified in Appendix A By a government agency under contract with the Medicaid agency.
+Specify the entity.
+Other Specify: